Delphinoid/SDLOpenGLBaseC/README.md

 * Organize source files into folders.
 Eventually.
 * Phase out SDL?

-Download the bin folder if you want to give it a go.
+Download the bin folder if you would like to give it a go.